-After the applicant's evidence, the magistrate will give you a chance to give your evidence.
-You may have to stand next to the witness box and make an 'oath' or 'affirmation'.
-The court officer will read the oath or affirmation and you should respond 'I do'.
+After the applicant's evidence, the Court will give you a chance to give your evidence.
+You may have to stand next to the witness box and make an oath or affirmation.
+The Court Officer will read the oath or affirmation and you should respond 'I do'.

-Usually, you would have provided your 'evidence in chief' (the evidence you want to rely on) in your statement, so you will start by being 'cross-examined' (questioned) by the applicant.
-This may be the police prosecutor if they applied for the AVO on behalf of the protected person, or if they made a private application, the protected person themselves or their solicitor.
+If you provided your 'evidence in chief' (the evidence you want to rely on) in a written statement, you will start by being cross-examined (questioned) by the applicant.
+This may be the police prosecutor, if they applied for the AVO, or the protected person themselves or their lawyer, if they made a private application.

-The magistrate may also hear oral evidence if they give leave (permission).
+The Court may also hear oral evidence if they give leave (permission).

 During cross-examination you should:

-You may get a chance to tell the court your version of what has happened, and why you believe the AVO is not necessary, but only if the magistrate gives you leave (permission).
+You may get a chance to tell the Court your version of what has happened, and why you believe the AVO is not necessary, but only if the Court gives you leave (permission).